Avery Dennison (NYSE:AVY) Price Target Raised to $200.00

-Avery Dennison (NYSE:AVY) had its target price upped by BMO Capital Markets from $190.00 to $200.00 in a research report report published on Thursday, The Fly reports.
-They currently have an outperform rating on the industrial products company’s stock.
+Avery Dennison (NYSE:AVY) had its price objective increased by BMO Capital Markets from $190.00 to $200.00 in a report issued on Thursday, The Fly reports.
+The brokerage currently has an outperform rating on the industrial products company’s stock.

-Other equities research analysts have also recently issued research reports about the company.
-S&P Equity Research upgraded Avery Dennison from a neutral rating to a buy rating and boosted their price objective for the company from $149.00 to $181.00 in a research note on Thursday, January 7th.
-Smith Barney Citigroup reiterated a buy rating on shares of Avery Dennison in a research note on Thursday, January 7th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded Avery Dennison from a neutral rating to a buy rating and boosted their price objective for the company from $149.00 to $181.00 in a research note on Thursday, January 7th.
-Morgan Stanley upped their price objective on Avery Dennison from $174.00 to $182.00 and gave the stock an equal weight rating in a report on Thursday.
-Finally, Zacks Investment Research lowered Avery Dennison from a buy rating to a hold rating and set a $161.00 price objective on the stock. in a report on Thursday, December 24th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and nine have given a buy rating to the stock.
-The stock presently has an average rating of Buy and an average target price of $175.27.
+Several other research firms have also weighed in on AVY.
+Zacks Investment Research lowered Avery Dennison from a buy rating to a hold rating and set a $161.00 target price on the stock. in a research note on Thursday, December 24th.
+Loop Capital increased their price target on Avery Dennison from $164.00 to $187.00 and gave the stock a buy rating in a report on Friday, February 5th.
+Smith Barney Citigroup reiterated a buy rating on shares of Avery Dennison in a report on Thursday, January 7th.
+Argus upgraded Avery Dennison from a hold rating to a buy rating and set a $195.00 price target for the company in a report on Wednesday, February 10th.
+Finally, UBS Group increased their price target on Avery Dennison from $150.00 to $178.00 and gave the stock a buy rating in a report on Wednesday, December 9th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and nine have issued a buy rating to the stock.
+Avery Dennison currently has an average rating of Buy and an average target price of $175.27.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, March 17th.
-Shareholders of record on Wednesday, March 3rd will be issued a $0.62 dividend.
-This represents a $2.48 annualized dividend and a yield of 1.37%.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 17th.
+Investors of record on Wednesday, March 3rd will be issued a dividend of $0.62 per share.
 The ex-dividend date is Tuesday, March 2nd.
-Avery Dennison’s dividend payout ratio (DPR) is 37.58%.
+This represents a $2.48 dividend on an annualized basis and a dividend yield of 1.37%.
+Avery Dennison’s payout ratio is presently 37.58%.

-A number of institutional investors have recently bought and sold shares of AVY.
-Vantage Consulting Group Inc acquired a new stake in Avery Dennison in the fourth quarter valued at $31,000.
-Knuff & Co LLC boosted its stake in shares of Avery Dennison by 35.7% during the fourth quarter.
-Knuff & Co LLC now owns 251 shares of the industrial products company’s stock valued at $39,000 after acquiring an additional 66 shares during the last quarter.
-RMR Wealth Builders acquired a new stake in shares of Avery Dennison during the fourth quarter valued at $69,000.
-Hoover Financial Advisors Inc. acquired a new stake in shares of Avery Dennison during the fourth quarter valued at $81,000.
-Finally, Rational Advisors LLC boosted its stake in shares of Avery Dennison by 6,944.4% during the fourth quarter.
-Rational Advisors LLC now owns 634 shares of the industrial products company’s stock valued at $98,000 after acquiring an additional 625 shares during the last quarter.
-89.04% of the stock is currently owned by institutional investors.
+Several large investors have recently bought and sold shares of the stock.
+Price T Rowe Associates Inc. MD grew its stake in Avery Dennison by 5.7% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 6,670,587 shares of the industrial products company’s stock valued at $1,034,675,000 after purchasing an additional 362,047 shares in the last quarter.
+BlackRock Inc. grew its stake in Avery Dennison by 1.1% in the third quarter.
+BlackRock Inc. now owns 6,222,366 shares of the industrial products company’s stock valued at $795,469,000 after purchasing an additional 66,190 shares in the last quarter.
+Lord Abbett & CO.
+LLC grew its stake in Avery Dennison by 7.6% in the third quarter.
+Lord Abbett & CO.
+LLC now owns 990,812 shares of the industrial products company’s stock valued at $126,665,000 after purchasing an additional 70,221 shares in the last quarter.
+Neuberger Berman Group LLC grew its stake in Avery Dennison by 16.9% in the third quarter.
+Neuberger Berman Group LLC now owns 925,703 shares of the industrial products company’s stock valued at $118,211,000 after purchasing an additional 133,800 shares in the last quarter.
+Finally, Norges Bank bought a new position in Avery Dennison in the fourth quarter valued at approximately $125,624,000.
+Institutional investors and hedge funds own 89.04% of the company’s stock.

 Avery Dennison Corporation manufactures and markets pressure-sensitive materials in the United States, Europe, Asia, Latin America, and internationally.
 The company's Label and Graphic Materials segment offers pressure-sensitive label and packaging materials; and graphics and reflective products under the Fasson, JAC, Avery Dennison, and Mactac brands, as well as durable cast and reflective films.